-For 2019, the EFSF's long-term funding target is €22.5 billion.
+For 2020, the EFSF's long-term funding target is €19.5 billion.
 The EFSF will continue to finance the existing debt until all the loans have been repaid by the beneficiary Member States.
+EFSF's net income will decrease further due to a lower service fee income.

-Risk management
+Risk Management

 The EFSF has implemented a systematic process for the management of the various types of risk to which the organisation is exposed in executing its mandate.
-The management of risk at the EFSF is a four step process that applies equally to the management of both financial (credit, market and liquidity risk) and non-financial risks:
+The management of risk at the EFSF is a four-step process that applies equally to the management of both financial (Credit, Market and Liquidity Risk) and non-financial risks: